dankim444/pixelpatchwork/README.md

 Raw data

-- Raw data can be found in at /data folder of this project.
+- Raw data can be found in the /server/static/data folder of this project.
 - For the purposes of this project, the raw data is a set of images.

 Sample input/output for QC

-- Input data is found in our /data file, as mentioned above.
+- Input data is found in our /server/static/data folder, as mentioned above.
 - Output data (where votes are tallied) in local storage.

 Sample input/output for aggregation

-- Both sample input and output data can be found in the /src/aggregation.
+- Both sample input and output data can be found in the /server/static/docs folder.
 - In this folder, there is a sample input and output image.

 Code for QC

-- Code for the QC module can be found in the /src/qc folder.
+- Code for the QC module can be found in the /server/templates and /server/static folders.

 Code for aggregation

-- Code for the QC module can be found in the /src/aggregation folder.
+- Code for the aggregation module can be found in the /server/aggregation.py script.
-- the script /src/aggregation/aggregation.py is the code for aggregation.